xie-ran/BizShield/README.md

 ## BizShield

-This is a demo for BizShield.
+Welcome to the BizShield demo.

+To get started, let's set up the necessary environment and tools:

+---

+**Initial Setup:**

-Before you start, create a conda environment using the following command:
+Ensure you have a conda environment.
+Create one using:
 ```bash
 conda create --name venv python=3.9.6
 ```

 ---

-### 1. Install Flask Back End
+### 1. Setting up the Flask Backend

-**Requirement:** Ensure Python3 is installed.
+**Requirement:** Python3.

 ```bash
 # Install npm